HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 In social media, fake profiles can be used to carry out many different types of abuse: scraping, spamming, fraud, and phishing, among others.
 By preventing or promptly removing fake accounts on the site, we ensure that legitimate users are protected.

+The challenges are: label, adversarial, trade-off between need to confidently block bad guys as soon as possible, but need more evidence.

 [**Spam example**](https://safety.linkedin.com/identifying-abuse):
 * Unsolicited commercial messages that are irrelevant or appear to have been sent out to a large group of people
 * asked to click on an unrecognizable or suspicious link